Hepatitis C (HCV)

 • Having unprotected vaginal or anal sex with someone who has HCV

-• Passing the virus from an infected pregnant person to their baby (less common)
+• Passing the virus from a pregnant person with HCV to their baby (less common)

 • Sharing personal care items that may come in contact with another person's blood, such as razors or toothbrushes (less common)